Donearm/scripts/README.md

 A very raw HD benchmark tool

+####imap\_check.py

+CLI unread count of my 2 GMail accounts.
+I used this as input for an AwesomeWM widget before the gmail one from vicious was implemented.
+Nowadays it's superfluous (and in need of refactoring...)

 ####imgtags.py

 Remove exiv tags from all the images in the current directory.
 People add all